ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 Try to keep backward compatibility with relatively recent versions of boto3.
-That means that if you want to implement some functionality that uses a new feature of boto3, it should only fail if that feature actually needs to be run, with a message saying which version of boto3 is needed.
+That means that if you want to implement some functionality that uses a new feature of boto3, it should only fail if that feature actually needs to be run, with a message stating the missing feature and minimum required version of boto3.

 Use feature testing (e.g. `hasattr('boto3.module', 'shiny_new_method')`) to check whether boto3
 supports a feature rather than version checking